Decomposing Global Feature Effects Based on Feature Interactions: Theoretical Evidence of GADGET

-Here, we show the fulfillment of Axiom \ref{axiom:feat_rel} defined in Section \ref{sec:requirements} for the underlying local feature effect function in ALE.\\ \\ \textit{Local Decomposition}: The local feature effect method used in ALE is the partial derivative of the prediction function at $\xv_j = x_j$.
+Here, we show the fulfillment of Axiom \ref{axiom:feat_rel} from Section \ref{sec:requirements} for ALE.\\ \\ \textit{Proof Sketch} The local feature effect method used in ALE is the partial derivative of the prediction function at $\xv_j = x_j$.
 Thus, we define the local feature effect function $h$ by $\textstyle h(x_j,\xv_{-j}^{(i)}):= \frac{\partial \fh(x_j, \xv_{-j}^{(i)})}{\partial x_j}$.
-We can decompose $h$ such that it only depends on main and interaction effects of and with feature $\xv_j$:
+We can decompose $h$ such that it only depends on main and interaction effects of and with feature $\xv_j$.